QCD Running in Lepton Number Violating Meson and Tau Decays: QCD running of WC for Processes

 Additionally, in the $M_1^{-} \to M_2^{+} \ell_1^- \ell_2^-$ and $\tau^-\to \ell^+ M_1^-M_2^{-}$ decays, the matrix elements of operators that contain a tensor quark current (i.e., $\mathcal{O}_{2,4,7,8}$) vanish at first order after hadronization \cite{Quintero:2016iwi,deGouvea:2007qla}, therefore these operators are not bounded at the tree-level.
 However, given that QCD corrections can mix the tensor quark operators ($\mathcal{O}_{2,4,7,8}$) at the quark level, residual contributions from these WCs ($C_{2,4,7,8}$) appear in the QCD-corrected partial decay width formulas.
 This means that not only improved limits on WCs are found by considering QCD corrections, but also new limits on tensor operators not constrained at the tree-level.

-Figures (\ref{fig:shortM}) and (\ref{fig:shortTau}) show the one-loop QCD corrections applied to the meson and tau decays, respectively.
-As it is well-known \cite{Gonzalez:2015ady}, operator mixing under renormalization appears given the existence of a non-diagonal renormalization matrix.
+Figures (\ref{fig:shortM}) and (\ref{fig:shortTau}) show the one-loop QCD corrections applied to the meson and tau decays, respectively.\footnote{{In this work, we consider the RGE evolution driven by QCD corrections below the electroweak scale, specifically from $\Lambda = m_Z$ to $\mu = 1\,\text{GeV}$.
+Although electroweak corrections above the $m_Z$ scale, of order $\mathcal O(\alpha_2/4\pi)$, are beyond the scope of this study and are comparatively small relative to QCD corrections, they may still be of interest due to the additional mixing effects they can induce, particularly with operators relevant to $0\nu\beta\beta$ decay.}} As it is well-known \cite{Gonzalez:2015ady}, operator mixing under renormalization appears given the existence of a non-diagonal renormalization matrix.
 Equivalently, this mixing can be understood as a mixing between the WCs.

 Using the renormalization group (RG) equation formalism outlined for $0\nu\beta\beta$-decay in Ref.~\cite{Gonzalez:2015ady}, the RG equation for the WCs is the following:

 Here, the vector $\vec{C} = (C_{1}, C_{2}, \ldots)$ contains the Wilson coefficients, and $\hat\gamma^{T}$ is the transposed anomalous dimension matrix.
 The solution to Eq.~\eqref{eq:RGE-1} is given by: